Kalpna-Gahalaut/RTSeismo/README.md

 Matlab code (FS t.m) performs the computations, and the results of temporal variation of fault stability are saved in the FS_Timeseries_results.dat file.
 These results will be plotted (as shown in (Fig. 15(a-b)) using the MATLAB code "Timeseries Plot.m".

-Details of all data files:

-1. The parameters and the format of the input data file is as follows and the file name should be saved as “Inp-Res-WL.dat”.
-  The first row of the data file should contain the value of:

-	 N = Total Number of cuboids in which the reservoir water load is simulated.
-  The second row should contain the following values:

-	MM = Total number of time epochs of water load at dam site.

-	c1 = factor to convert days into seconds.

-From the third row it should contain the water level data in the following format till it reaches the total number of time epochs of water load at dam site:

-	ntime = number of time epoch.

-	date = date of time epoch.

-	pk = reservoir water level from MSL (in meter) at a particular date of time epoch at dam site.

-After it reaches the MM value from the next row it should contain the information of the water load as below:

-	nn = Number of cuboids of reservoir water load.

-	X0 = Dimension of the cuboid in x direction (in meter).

-	Y0 = Dimension of the cuboid in y direction (in meter).

-	XX1 = Distance between origin of the cuboid and origin of the system in x direction (in meter).

-	YY1 = Distance between origin of the cuboid and calculation point in y direction (in meter).

-	pf = maximum water column height in the cuboid (in meter).

-	Coordinate system:  x axis points north, y axis points east and z axis vertically downward.

-	Origin of the system: origin of cuboid at dam site.

-3. The following are the data files necessary to do plotting must be included in the directory (RTSeismo) and the format of the data of the particular files is as follows.
-     “Reservoir.dat”

-          	Longitude and latitude of origin of “N” cuboids “Waterlevel.dat”

-          	Date and reservoir water level from MSL (in meter) of total number of time epochs at dam site “Earthquake.xls”

-          	Longitude and latitude of earthquakes.